wild-kard/Bitcoin-Core-Tails/3-local-disk.md

 Your path will be slightly different based on the name of the local drive you wish to mount

-we will now take this script and make it autorun at startup.
+we will now take this script and make it autorun at startup by editing the tails dotfiles

+Navigate to
+`/live/persistence/TailsData_unlocked/dotfiles`

+make a directory called .config
+`mkdir .config`

+insde of .config create a directory called autostart `cd .config`
+`mkdir autostart`